-- C. The purpose of the evaluation is to improve communication between the supervisor and employee, improve motivation and develop employee skills.
-The evaluation shall outline performance standards for the next rating period and a plan for meeting performance goals including training needs for that period. - D. Unless the Employer takes an affirmative action to deny a merit increase through a performance evaluation, the employee's performance shall be considered "acceptable" and any monetary increase shall be effective on the merit anniversary date.
+C. The purpose of the evaluation is to improve communication between the supervisor and employee, improve motivation and develop employee skills.
+The evaluation shall outline performance standards for the next rating period and a plan for meeting performance goals including training needs for that period.